-Students that miss more than four classes without proper documentation will NOT pass the class.
+Students who miss more than four classes without proper documentation will NOT pass the class.

 You should attend every class, but if extenuating circumstances arise that can make this difficult, please reach out asap.
 If you cannot attend one class, please let me know in advance.
 When you miss a class, you are responsible for obtaining any notes, handouts, additional reading materials, or assignment changes from your classmates or CI Learn.
 Please check first with them.
-For additional information please check the Disruption Plan under Start Here module in CI Learn.

 For absences with extenuating circumstances related to a medical condition or disability for which you may require reasonable accommodation, please refer to the Disability Statement.
 Students are expected to arrive in class on time.
 Three late arrivals will count as one undocumented absence.